cmdcolin/oddgenes/README.md

 A list of weird gene annotations or things that break bioinformatics assumptions

-See also https://github.com/cmdcolin/oddbiology/ for more just general weird bio, with some focus on genomes too
+See also https://github.com/cmdcolin/oddbiology/ for more weird bio

 ## Gene structures